xd009642/mdbook-chess/README.md

 * moves - list of moves
 * overwrite - boolean of whether to overwrite saved version of the board with these moves
 * highlights - highlight a square on the board a list of squares
-* arrows - lines and arrows from square to square (currently only straight)
+* lines - lines and arrows from square to square (currently only straight)

 So we can create a starting board like using a code block with the language set to chess.
 Like: